1. Street collections policy

 The number of permits issued is monitored on an annual basis.
 The effectiveness and fairness of the policy will be kept under review by the licensing manager.

-Strategic management team, all town and parish councils and the Corporate Overview Committee.
+Strategic management team, all town and parish councils and the Overview Committee.

-The head of legal, licensing and democratic services will review the policy in 2009.
+The head of governance & licensing will review the policy in 2022.

 Related policies and strategies